 Terminal B is the largest terminal at Newark by airline count.
 It handles a mix of domestic and some international flights.
 Airlines operating from Terminal B include Delta, American Airlines, Southwest, JetBlue, Spirit, and others.
 Because of the number of carriers, Terminal B tends to be the most crowded terminal at EWR, especially during morning and evening peak hours.

-Smoking areas: Outdoor designated zones are located at both the arrivals and departures levels.
+Smoking areas: Outdoor designated areas are located at both the arrivals and departures levels.
 Terminal B has the most smoking areas of the three terminals, with approximately 4 designated spots spread around the building.
 Signage directs you to approved locations.

 Post-security smoking: None.
 No smoking or vaping is allowed anywhere past the TSA checkpoint.
 You must exit the secure area entirely.